 Artificial grass itself is priced per square metre (typically between $45-70/m2 +gst depending on the type), however the cost of the installation depends on a few factors.

 A professional installation that is 30-100m2 in size typically costs (for the supply and installation of the grass):

 - $100-140/m2 for direct installation to a prepared base, concrete, patios, decks and balconies.

-- $140-$230/m2 for converting an existing lawn (i.e. the full excavation, base construction, supply and installation of artificial grass).
+- $180-$280/m2 for converting an existing lawn (i.e. the full excavation, base construction, supply and installation of artificial grass).

 For comparison, SmartGrass does cost significantly more than a real lawn up front, but saves you thousands in maintenance costs long term.
-Per square metre, fully installed, SmartGrass is a similar cost to paving / outdoor tiles.
+Per square metre, fully installed, SmartGrass is a similar cost to paving /outdoor tiles.
 SmartGrass is about half the cost of Kwila decking.
 A lot of the investment is associated with removing the exisiting lawn and then preparing a base for the SmartGrass – this ensures your lawn will properly drain and still look perfect for years to come.